pantelis/data-mining/_sources/aiml-common/lectures/nlp/word2vec/_index.md

 [^1]: The other method is called Continuous Bag of Words (CBOW) and its the reverse of the skip-gram method: it predicts the center word from the words around it.
 Skip-gram works well with small corpora and rare terms while CBOW shows higher accuracies for frequent words and is faster to train [ref](https://www.manning.com/books/natural-language-processing-in-action).

-[^2]: You don't come across papers with 10K citations very often.